 MH370 went missing on March 8, 2014, during a routine flight between Kuala Lumpur, Malaysia and the Chinese capital, Beijing, with 239 people aboard.

-The first piece of debris positively identified as being from MH370 was discovered on Reunion Island, off Madagascar, in July 2015 by independent MH370 hunter Blaine Gibson.
+The first piece of debris positively identified as being from MH370 was discovered on Reunion Island, off Madagascar, in July 2015.
 Prof. Pattiaratchi had predicted this debris find one year earlier, based on his models which begin at the seventh arc.

 “The computer predictions indicated that it would take between 12 and 18 months for the debris to travel from the south-east Indian Ocean to Reunion Island,” he said at the time in 2015.
 “There is also a possibility that debris may be washed ashore on the coast of Western Australia,” he added.